-The use of web conferencing, webinars and training web-conferences in teaching and learning is a common practice in education today.
-The series of web-conferences in which Saudi students studying in the Australia, USA, UK and Saudi Arabia were connected and participated proved to be effective, beneficial and enhanced the students' linguistics shared knowledge and electronic searching skills despite the technical difficulties encountered, and the time wasted trying to fix the problems.
+The use of web conferencing, webinars and online training workshops in teaching and learning is a common practice in education today.
+The series of synchronous online workshops in which Saudi students studying in the Australia, USA, UK and Saudi Arabia were connected and participated proved to be effective, beneficial and enhanced the students' linguistics shared knowledge and research skills despite the technical difficulties encountered and the time wasted trying to fix the problems.

-For training web-conferences to be effective to the students and trainees, the web-conferencing software chosen must meet several conditions such as: Desktop sharing, video and audio conferencing, text chatting and messaging, and should work on any platform.
-The presenter and a student can try out the web-conferencing software before conducting the training session.
-There should always be alternative web-conferencing software in standby, in case an unexpected problem happens.
+For synchronous, online training workshops to be effective to the students and trainees, the web conferencing software chosen must meet several conditions such as: Desktop sharing, video and audio conferencing and text chatting and messaging, and should working on any platform.
+The presenter and a student can try out the web conferencing software before conducting the workshop.
+There should always be alternative web conferencing software in standby, in case an unexpected problem happens.
 Availability of IT support specialists for providing adequate support to the trainers and trainees before, during and after the workshop is necessary.

-Web-conferences should meet students' needs, work/study schedule, and location.
+Online workshops should meet students' needs, work/study schedule, and location.
 The subject matter, the activity design, and the choice of interface should be chosen carefully as they affect interaction and collaboration during the online workshop (Cereijo, 2006; Bower & Hedberg, 2010).
-Training web-conferences should be incorporated with asynchronous online discussion to foster learning and to ensure extra practice (Lin & Chiu, 2008; Seufferheld & Scagnoli, 2011).
+Synchronous online training should be incorporated with asynchronous online discussion to foster learning and to ensure extra practice (Lin & Chiu, 2008; Seufferheld & Scagnoli, 2011).
 Trainer-controlled interactivity should be provided to enhance trainee perceptions of the trainer's credibility by allowing student-to-content, interface and instructor interaction (Stephens & Mottet (2008); Contreras & Dolan (2006).

-Faculty conducting the workshop should be trained to teach online using a particular delivery system, i.e. web-conferencing software with which they will be teaching (Wolf, 2006).
+Faculty conducting the workshop should be trained to teach online using a particular delivery system, i.e. web conferencing software with which they will be teaching (Wolf, 2006).

-Sufficient funds should be provided to subscribe to an efficient delivery system or web-conference software such as Eluminate, Any Meeting, or Adobe Connect.
-The participants preferred to get financial support from the Saudi Ministry of Higher Education and gave some reasons.
-Ahlam suggested:
+Provide sufficient funds to subscribe to an efficient delivery system or web-conference software such as Eluminate.
+The students prefer that they get financial support from the Saudi Ministry of Higher Education and give some reasons.
+To make the best use of online training workshops or web conferences, Ahlam suggested:

-We need to be supported financially.
+We need to be supported financially,